jakubks/vibron/README.md

 A number of theoretical methods of calculating electron/energy transfer rates are implemented in the `DonorAcceptor` class.
 These include the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach.

+### 3. Heterogenous electron transfer rates
+--Work in progress--

 The package also includes some basic functionality to read NWChem outputs and process the frequency calculation output to obtain the Huang-Rhys parameters.

-Example of each usage is given in the `examples/` directory.
+Several examples of usage are provided as Jupyter notebooks in the `examples/` directory.

 ## Requirements